Introduction to Singapore Shares & Share Classes for first-time entrepreneurs

 - “Alphabet shares” : Some companies may wish to create different classes of ordinary shares (commonly known as ‘Class A’, ‘Class B’, ‘Class C’, and so forth) in order to create small differences between the shareholders (e.g. to allow directors to pay different dividends on different shares), or, to divide certain rights between shareholders.

 Although most small startups tend to give its shareholders an equal bundle of rights per share, there is great freedom and flexibility for the founders and investors to be bestowed with varying degrees of management control and varying degrees of entitlement to the company’s profits or capital.
-Investment-seeking companies and even startups that are not raising outside money at the outset may find it worthwhile to establish an equity framework that would accommodate investment at a later time and that communicates a degree of sophistication on the part of the founders.
+Investment-seeking companies and even startups that are not raising outside money at the outset may find it worthwhile to establish an equity framework that would accommodate investment at a later time and communicates a degree of sophistication on the part of the founders.

 Singapore law continues to inspire a welcoming jurisdiction for the establishment and growth of businesses, by offering this flexibility to capture the desires of different types of investors – who may or may not need greater control in the management of the company, or, who may or may not need the assurance of a fixed return on their investment in the company.
 Anyone who contemplates the creation of multiple share classes should consider the motive for the different classes and fully evaluate the rights afforded to each class.